-To learn about our alumni, click on the respective name below.
+To learn about our featured alumni, click on the respective name below.

 Gene Hunt, PhD (Committee on Evolutionary Biology, 2003), won the 2012 Charles Schuchert Award, presented by The Paleontological Society.
 His work translates evolutionary processes acting on short time scales into the dynamics that are observable in the fossil record.
 His combination of detailed tracking of individual lineages with a new statistical analysis of previous studies was "game-changing," casting new light on the long-standing debate about punctuated equilibrium as a pervasive evolutionary pattern.
 Read More